christopher-ward/SCIP-Accessibility/index.md

 ### Screen Readers
 - NonVisual Desktop Access (NVDA) created by [NV Access](https://www.nvaccess.org/){:target="_blank" rel="noopener"} was the screen reader used in this report
-  - It is showcased in the previous "Opportunities Discovered" section under the "Screen Readers" subsection, as well as mentioned in the "Steps Taken" section
+  - It is showcased in the previous "Screen Reader Opportunities" section, as well as mentioned in the "Steps Taken" section
     - For this reason, in-depth descriptions of the screen reader are not provided in this subsection.
   - The free, open source screen reader for Windows operating system can be downloaded from the NVDA download page
     - [Download the NVDA Screen Reader](https://www.nvaccess.org/download/){:target="_blank" rel="noopener"}